Car Accident Lawsuits - What You Need To Know Before You Sue

 In some accidents, both drivers share some responsibility.

-If the insurer claims you were fully or partially at fault and you disagree, a lawsuit can bring in independent evidence, like accident reconstruction experts or witness testimony, to clarify liability.
+If the insurer claims you were fully or partially at fault and you disagree, a lawsuit can bring in independent documentation, like accident reconstruction experts or witness testimony, to clarify liability.

 Even if you're partially at fault, you may still recover damages depending on your state's comparative negligence laws.